ait-energy/iesopt-project-template/README.md

 **3. Setup a version control system:**

 After successfully using the template, immediately setup `git` (e.g., by using `git init`), and - if applicable - also setup a remote repository (e.g., on GitLab, GitHub).
 This is important to keep track of changes and to collaborate with others.

+> Note: The template contains various `.gitkeep` files, which are used to keep empty directories in the repository.
+These files are not necessary for the project and can be removed if desired.